Jakob-PB/booths_alg_visualized/README.md

 This was a project I completed for a college-level Computer Architecture course.
 Instead of visualizing the algorithm on the command line I decided to make a small web-based GUI instead.

-This repo is a simple static website being hosted via [GitHub Pages](https://pages.github.com/).
+This repo is acting as a simple static website being hosted via [GitHub Pages](https://pages.github.com/).
 You can check it out for yourself here: https://jakob-pb.github.io/booths_alg_visualized/

 ## Example Screenshot